Reflexive Property: Definition, Equality, and Practice Math Problems

 What is the reflexive property of congruence 2

 The reflexive property of equality states that any number or entity is equal to itself.
-It proves that entities that are the same as one another are of equivalent value and form the basis of many more complex math concepts.
+It proves that entities that are the same are of equivalent value and form the basis of many more complex mathematical concepts.

 Reflexive property of equality example